collinogren/Autoboxer/README.md

 - When using space, hyphen, space (" - ") as a delimiter: "21 - 23 - Intermediate Women" results in only event number 21 being read with the event name being set to "23 - Intermediate Women"

 To put it simply, never let your delimiter get mixed up with how you separate event numbers when the category contains two or more segments (and therefore event numbers).
-Finally, **always** be consistent, you cannot use " - " as a delimiter most of the time and then expect an event with a space delimiter to be handled correctly.
+Finally, **always be consistent**, you cannot use " - " as a delimiter most of the time and then expect an event with a space delimiter to be handled correctly.
 ### Competition Building Guidelines When Using Autoboxer
 - **IMPORTANT make sure that officials’ names for Hal2 match those in ISUCalc** because otherwise you will get a separated output PDF containing IJS in one and 6.0 in the other.
 Best practice is to copy and paste from the official's directory into Hal2 so as to avoid any discrepancies.
 - Generally, his program works largely by matching strings so some amount of consistency is required for optimal results.
 For example, while the program reads 34a and 34A as the same, it will not read 34a the same as 34 a.